k2view-academy/K2View-Academy/articles/39_fabric_catalog/10_catalog_settings.md

 # Catalog Settings

 The purpose of the Settings tab in the Catalog application is to enable viewing and editing various Catalog configurations.
-The Catalog includes product pre-defined settings that can be updated to accommodate the Project's needs.
+The Catalog includes product settings that can be updated to accommodate the Project's needs.
 The updates are saved in the project.

-The Settings tab includes the following sections, described in this and other articles:
+The Settings tab includes the following sections:

 * [Classifier Regex](10_catalog_settings.md#classifier-regex-tab)
 * [PII & Masking](10_catalog_settings.md#pii--masking-tab)